Rajesh18rj/aaran-bms/aaran/Docs/Markdown/TODO/sundar.md

 - software permission is to be planned with database version
 - Export sales to check
 - receipt and payment to work
+- to chek all database migration order flow

 # emoji